-- What additional measures are being taken at donor centers?
+- What additional measures are being taken at donor centers and drives?

-In order to ensure a safe, controlled donation environment, we are limiting access to donor centers to just essential staff and volunteer blood donors.
-We ask blood donors and staff to stay home if they are not feeling well, and are performing temperature checks of all staff and donors upon arrival.
-Our staff are trained in universal precautions to help prevent the risk of spreading germs, including regularly cleaning public surfaces.
-Additionally, we are practicing social distancing by spacing appointments out and requiring appointments, spacing out donor beds, and encouraging donors to wait in their cars prior to their appointments instead of in waiting areas.
+In order to ensure a safe, controlled donation environment, social distancing guidelines and additional cleaning protocols are in effect at all donation sites.
+We ask blood donors and staff to stay home if they are not feeling well, and are performing temperature checks of staff and donors upon arrival.
+We are asking donors to schedule appointments ahead of time rather than walking in to donate, spacing out donor beds and limiting the number of people on bloodmobiles, and encouraging donors to wait in their cars prior to their appointments instead of in waiting areas.
 Hand sanitizer and disinfectant wipes are also available at all locations.

 - How does MBC determine if people are eligible to donate blood?

 We ask if you are feeling healthy and well on the day of donation.
 Our health questionnaire and laboratory screening are designed to identify donors who may be at risk for transfusion transmitted infections.
-We are also checking the temperature of every donor and staff member upon arrival.
+We are also checking donor and stafff temperatures upon arrival.
 In addition, our standard mini-physical prior to each donation includes taking the donor’s temperature to prevent donations from individuals showing symptoms of an illness.